-We invited Bonnie Leask, Director of Indigenous Engagements, and Ryan Eller, Head of Systems Navigation, to reflect on his visit and what it signals for them as a Cree woman from Muskeg Lake Cree Nation and a faith-based leader both dedicated to advancing reconciliation in Canada, the United States, and the world.
+We invited Bonnie Leask, former Director of Indigenous Engagements, and Ryan Eller, Head Strategic Partnerships, to reflect on his visit and what it signals for them as a Cree woman from Muskeg Lake Cree Nation and a faith-based leader both dedicated to advancing reconciliation in Canada, the United States, and the world.

 From your point of view, what was significant about the Pope’s visit?

 BONNIE: It is significant any time a Head of State makes a visit to a community.
 For the Pope to come to Indigenous lands and say “sorry” is monumental and this visit means a lot of things for different Indigenous people across the lands.